 - Use a clarifying shampoo less than once a week.

-- Sleeping on your back is not suitable for your neck either curly hair.
+- Sleeping on your back is not suitable for your neck or curly hair.

 - Try not to use heat styling tools more than once or twice a month.